mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-06-Spatial-Data-Raster.md

 Next, let's try to tabulate NLCD land cover for the same three counties.
 We'll use a version of NLCD 2011 I grabbed from the [Oregon Spatial Data Library](http://spatialdata.oregonexplorer.info/geoportal/catalog/main/home.page) and cropped down to our three counties (otherwise too big to work with for class).

+If you haven't downloaded already, download the NLCD2011 data for exercise:
 ```r
 download.file("https://github.com/mhweber/gis_in_action_r_spatial/blob/gh-pages/files/NLCD2011.Rdata?raw=true",
               "NLCD2011.Rdata",